UPDATE (April 29, 2022):

-Given the approaching summer, the risk of heatstroke is at an all-time high, especially in cities like Karachi and Lahore, where there is almost no reprieve from the harsh summer sun wreaking havoc from May until the end of July.
+With the summer finally here, the risk of heatstroke is at an all-time high, especially in cities like Karachi and Lahore, where there is almost no reprieve from the harsh summer sun wreaking havoc from April until the end of August.
 This is when you need to know about the best ways to keep your body cool and how to prevent heatstroke.

 Let’s start with a basic description of heatstroke, followed by some ways to avoid it, the signs and symptoms of having heatstroke, and the methods to tackle it while you wait for professional help that will aid your recovery from heatstroke.
 We’ll also find out who is the most vulnerable to this condition.